nextensio/agent/go/platforms/apple/README.md

 ## Apple Developer License

 - Register your apple developer account through Xcode preferences -> Account
-- Open app/nxtapp.xcodeproj file, go to nxtapp and nxtTunnel targets -> Sign & Capabilities to change the respective Team in order to build the apps with Network Extension successfully
+- Open NextensioAgent.xcodeproj file, go to nxtapp and nxtTunnel targets -> Sign & Capabilities to change the respective Team in order to build the apps with Network Extension successfully

 ## Xcode Scheme